 Fees, deductibles, and out-of-pocket maximums differ for every patient, depending on specific insurance plans and program services provided, and amounts already applied to out-of-pocket costs in the current calendar year.
 For guidance on your benefits, please contact our admissions department at 770-219-1932.

 Referring a Patient

-To make a referral, call 770-219-3835.
-An intake coordinator will schedule an on-site evaluation at no charge.
+To make a referral or for more information, call 770-219-1932.
 If the patient meets the admission criteria, arrangements for admission will be coordinated with the referral source.
-If the patient does not meet admission criteria, the coordinator will make recommendations to other appropriate resources.
+If the patient does not meet admission criteria, the coordinator will make alternative recommendations.